pl80tech/CarND-Path-Planning-Project/Writeup.md

 ### Simulation test

-Here are the simulation test videos which were uploaded on Youtube (for easy reference).
+Here are the simulation videos of some tests which are implemented under correspondent compile flags (TEST1 ~ TEST7).
 Click on the thumbnail image to jump to the video on Youtube.

 | Filename | Content | Compile flag | Link on Youtube |
 |:--------:|:-------:|:------------:|:---------------:|